JayBlackedOut/hass-nhlapi/automations.md

       message: 'The habs scored!'
 ```

-Alternatively, you can still match against the team_id:
+Alternatively, you can still match against the `team_id`:

 ```
 - alias: 'Montreal Goal Announcement'